torniker/me/content/about.md

 #### Worked on More Then 200 Projects

-Worked in several web development companies.
+I've Worked in several web development companies.
 Created several custom made content management systems and worked with open source ones.
 Grown from working on simple projects by myself to being a team leader in the biggest web development company in Georgia.

 ## Work Experience